vuepress-reco/vuepress-reco.github.io/README.md

-# vuepress-reco.github.io
+# Documentation

-Doc of vuepress-reco
+This is the official [Documentation](https://vuepress-theme-reco.recoluan.com) of vuepress-theme-reco.